csullivan/any_ptr/README.md

 any_ptr
 --------------
-A simple header-only smart pointer class that employs type erasure and safe run-time casts of void*.

-__any_ptrs__ enable the storage of heterogeneous types within a single container, e.g.
+A simple header-only smart pointer class that employs type erasure and annotation to safely perform run-time casts of void* to typed pointers. __any_ptrs__ enable the storage of heterogeneous types within a single container, e.g.

 ```C++
     std::vector<any_ptr> ptrs;